 Direct Access

-Direct Access requires that the resource consumer possesses knowlege of the path to the resouce prior to attempting access.
-Typically this knowlege comes from the use of standard paths, receiving the path from another entity, or by processing an API definition resource.
+Direct Access requires that the resource consumer possesses knowledge of the path to the resource prior to attempting access.
+Typically this knowledge comes from the use of standard paths, receiving the path from another entity, or by processing an API definition resource.
 Direct access is particularly applicable to software analytics where there is no human in the loop.

 Direct access is facilitated by the use of standard URL paths.
 The requirements in this Requirements Class are organized around these standard paths.